akinama3/dotfiles/README.md

 % sh setting.sh
 ```

-### 3. Install Vim Plugins for Vim
+### 3. Install Plugins for NeoVim

-Conformation NeoVim version is below.
+The conformed NeoVim version is below.

 ```
 neovim ~> 0.2.2